 Although surrounded by farms, Trenton is considered a “food desert.”

-Project Dulce participants receive healthy foods, recipes and cooking demonstrations, along with tips for maintaining a healthy and active lifestyle.
+Project Dulce participants receive healthy foods, recipes, cooking demonstrations, and tips for maintaining a healthy and active lifestyle.
 Classes are facilitated by trained THT staff.
-For more info, contact Population Health Program Manager Aida Martinez or Peer Educator Judith Hamilton.
+Contact Population Health Program Manager Aida Martinez or Peer Educator Judith Hamilton for more info.

 THT also addresses systemic and policy issues related to hunger and food access.
 In March 2019, THT began convening the Trenton Food Stakeholders, including more than 50 organizations and agencies promoting food access, urban agriculture, and nutrition education.

 We recognize that access to healthy food affects health and well-being in our community.
-And we understand that food access and insecurity are results of systemic inequities.
+And we understand that food access and insecurity result from systemic inequities.

 political domains.”
 See Structural Racialization and Food Insecurity in the United States